editmodelabs/editmode-react-core/README.md

 ### React Core
-This repository holds both the logic on the react and react-native plugin.
+This repository holds both the logic on the react and the react-native plugin.

 ### Recursively clone a repository
 React